qiskit-community/lindbladmpo/INSTALL.md

     cd ../bin/
     ./lindbladmpo

-On Windows, navigate inside the Cygwin64 Terminal on Windows to /bin directory as above, and type:
+Or, on Windows, navigate inside the Cygwin64 Terminal on Windows to /bin directory as above, and type:

     ./lindbladmpo